near-examples/rust-fungible-token/README.md

 ## Using this contract

 This smart contract will get deployed to your NEAR account.
-If you do not have a NEAR account, please create one with [NEAR Wallet](https://wallet.nearprotocol.com).
+For this example, please create a new NEAR account.
+Because NEAR allows the ability to upgrade contracts on the same account, initialization functions must be cleared.
+If you'd like to run this example on a NEAR account that has had prior contracts, deployed please use `near-shell`'s command `near delete`, and then recreate it in Wallet.
+To create (or recreate) an account for this example, please follow the directions on [NEAR Wallet](https://wallet.nearprotocol.com).

 In the project root, login with `near-shell` by following the instructions after this command: